MrPrince419/headies/documentation.md

 ### Tracking Results

 The program kept detailed records of:
-Every identity it used (stored in used_identities.json) Its success rate (which reached 100% in my testing) Statistics about how many votes it submitted
+Its success rate (which reached ~90% in my testing) Statistics about how many votes it submitted

 ## The Impact on the Nigerian Music Industry